Thailand–Vietnam relations: Vietnam War and Khmer Rouge

-Thailand participated in the Vietnam War on the side of the United States over fears of the domino theory and the communist insurgency in Thailand.
+Thailand participated in the Vietnam War on the side of South Vietnam and the United States against North Vietnam over fears of the domino theory and the communist insurgency in Thailand.
 Of the 12,000–15,000 Thai troops to fight in the war, over 2,000 casualties were recorded.
-After 1975, Thai–Vietnamese relations remained sour and very tense.
+After the Vietnam War ended in 1975, relations between Thailand and the unified Vietnam remained tense.

-After the Vietnamese invasion of Cambodia resulted in the overthrow of the Khmer Rouge, Vietnam was in deep conflict with Thailand because of Thai opposition to Vietnam's occupation of Cambodia..
+After the Vietnamese invasion of Cambodia which resulted in the overthrow of the genocidal Khmer Rouge led by Pol Pot, Thailand was in conflict with Vietnam because of Thai opposition to Vietnam's occupation of Cambodia.
 Border raids were launched between both nations, damaged much of Cambodia, and further soured relations.

-Hostility between Thailand and Vietnam ended in 1989, when Vietnamese forces retreated from Cambodia.
+Hostility between Thailand and Vietnam ended in 1989, when Vietnamese forces withdrew from Cambodia.

 Modern relations

-After Nguyễn Văn Linh's 1986 Đổi mới reforms, Vietnam moved from socialism to more integration with the international community.
+After Nguyễn Văn Linh's 1986 Đổi mới reforms, Vietnam moved from strictly economically planned socialism to more integration with the international community.
 As a result, Thai–Vietnamese relations have quickly improved.
 Thailand, a founding member of ASEAN, supported Vietnam in joining the ASEAN, which occurred in 1995.
 Thus, the once-poor relationship between Thailand and Vietnam has turned into one of strategic co-operation and alliance.